 On 2 March 2005, the Privy council met to give effect to the Queen’s consent to the marriage in accordance with the Royal Marriages Act 1772, which Prince Charles needed as he was not exempt like his great-uncle was.
 This second marriage also ticked the boxes of the Act of Settlement as Camilla was not a Catholic.
 On Saturday 9 April, the day had finally come.
 The civil ceremony7 was attended by senior members of the family, excluding the Queen and Prince Philip, Duke of Edinburgh.
 Prince William, son of Prince Charles, and Tom Parker Bowles, son of Camilla, were the couple’s witnesses.
 Their wedding rings were made from Welsh gold.

-With the support of the sovereign, the family, the church of England, and the people, it looks like Prince Charles will become King as a divorcee with a Queen by his side, who is also a divorcee.
+With the support of the former sovereign, the family, the church of England, and the people, Prince Charles became King Charles III on 8 September 2022 as a divorcee with a Queen by his side, who is also a divorcee.
 It’s the 21st century, after all.

 - The Duchess of Windsor by Greg King p.190-191